 South Africa is famous for its wine production.
 Groot Constantia, the oldest vineyard in the country with their award-winning Sauvignon Blanc, is relatively close to the city.

-Stellenbosch is also very nice, one of the most picturesque towns in the country.
+Even further away are the renowned wine districts with charming towns.
+Stellenbosch is one of the most picturesque towns in the country.

 Comments